kunalsuri/agent-skills/README.md

 ---

-## 📄 License
+## 📄 Acknowledgments & License

+**Author**: Kunal Suri ([@kunalsuri](https://github.com/kunalsuri)) (CEA LIST)

-[Apache License 2.0](./LICENSE) — Copyright © 2026 Kunal Suri (CEA LIST) .
-Covers the skill
+The **Agent-Skills** project is open source and licensed under the [Apache License 2.0](LICENSE) — Copyright © 2026 Kunal Suri (CEA LIST).
+See the LICENSE file for the full license text.

-content in this repo, not any upstream tooling.
+**Warranty & Liability Notice**: This software is provided under the Apache License 2.0 on an "AS IS" basis, without warranties or conditions of any kind, either express or implied.
+To the extent permitted by the license and applicable law, the authors and contributors disclaim warranties and limit liability.
+Please refer to the LICENSE file for the complete terms, including Sections 7 (Disclaimer of Warranty) and 8 (Limitation of Liability).